RedBeret/JS-Zoo-Keeper-Challenge/README.md

 ## Support

-For issues, please visit the [issues section](https://github.com/RedBeret/phase-1-practice-zoo-keeper/issues).
+If you encounter any issues or have questions, feel free to raise them in the [issues section](https://github.com/RedBeret/JS-Zoo-Keeper-Challenge/issues).